 - It must have a utility; and

-If you disclose without protection of a patent you may have ended any future patent rights.
+If you disclose without the protection of a patent you may have ended any future patent rights.
 Patent eligibility varies among countries and timing is everything.
 Keep the following points in mind: keep all results and information confidential to the inventors until you have decided whether or not you wish to patent your invention/discovery.
 Under new patent law reforms, once you have disclosed your invention it becomes public domain.

-Public disclosure is any disclosure where the receiving party has not agreed to maintain the information as confidential which includes: publishing the details of an invention in a peer reviewed journal, presentation of the invention at a conference or speech.
+Public disclosure is any disclosure where the receiving party has not agreed to maintain the information as confidential which includes: publishing the details of an invention in a peer-reviewed journal, presentation of the invention at a conference or speech.
 In Canada, applying for government funding is not a public disclosure, whereas in the U.S., it is considered as such.

 Plant Breeders Rights area is a grant of rights, similar to a patent, designed to specifically protect new plant varieties.
 In Canada, plant variety protection is covered by the Plant Breeders Rights Act and in the U.S. by the Plant Variety Protection Act for sexually reproducing plants and the Plant Patent Act of 1930 for asexually reproducing plants.